 DM Id DECT manager identification within the multicell system.
 DM Name Name of the DECT manager.
-It can be edited (→ page 30).
+It can be edited (\rightarrow page 30).
 RPN Group Part of the RFPI for a DECT manager.
-PARI and RPN must be locally unique in order to achieve that the RPN group allocated for the base stations of a the DECT manager is added to the system.

-DECT manager is locally unique in the system too.
+PARI and RPN must be locally unique in order to achieve that the RPN group allocated for the base stations of a DECT manager is locally unique in the system too.
 PMID / TPUI Group DECT manager specific handset group.
-It is assigned automatically, when
+It is assigned automathe DECT manager is added to the system.
 PMID (Portable part MAC IDentity) uniquely identifies an active handset connection.
 Assigned individual TPUI uniquely identifies a handset.
 Assigned PMID is derived from the assigned TPUI.

-IP address of the DECT manager.

-▶ Click on to open the web user interface of the related DECT manager.

-Connection status Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected).

-Connecting a DECT manager → page 32

-Bases Number of base stations located at this DECT manager.
+The column is hidden by default.
+IP address IP address of the DECT manager.
+Click on to open the web user interface of the related DECT manager.
+Connection status us Shows whether the DECT manager is currently connected to the multion system or not (Connected / Not connected).
+Connecting a DECT manager → page 33 Bases Number of base stations located at this DECT manager.
 Handsets Number of handsets assigned to the DECT manager.

 Capacity The value indicates how many base stations, handsets and calls can be handled by the DECT manager.
 It depends on the activation of the local base of this DECT manager (page 7).
 Medium The local base of this DECT manager is deactivated.
 The capacity is 60 external base stations, 250 handsets, 60 calls.
 Small The local base of this DECT manager is activated.
-The capacity is limit columns.

-9 external base stations, 50 handsets, 10 calls.

-The actual values are shown in the Bases limit, Handsets limit and Calls

-Bases limit Maximum number of base stations that are allowed to be assigned to the

-DECT manager.

-Handsets limit Maximum number of handsets that are allowed to be registered at the

-DECT manager.

-Calls limit Maximum number of calls that are allowed to be active simultaneously.
+The capacity is 9 external base stations, 50 handsets, 10 calls.
+The actual limit colur values are shown in the Bases limit , Handsets limit and Calls nns.
+Bases limit Maximum number of base stations that are allowed to be assigned DECT manager.
+The column is hidden by default.
+Handsets limit Maximum number of handsets that are allowed to be registered at the DECT manager.
+The column is hidden by default.
+Calls limitMaximum number of calls that are allowed to be active simultanThe column is hidden by default. number of calls that are allowed to be active simultaneously. n is hidden by default.